Updated Jun 18, 2026 § For Kids

 GPS tracking works through the Gabb Go parent app with up to 10 geofence zones.
 You get an alert when your child enters or leaves school, home, or any other location you define.
 The contact list holds up to 100 numbers, all controlled by the parent.
 Our Gabb Watch 3 review covers the parental control features in detail.

 The battery is the weak point.
 At 14-18 hours per charge, your child needs to charge it every single night.
 A long day at summer camp could drain it before pickup.
-The watch runs on the Verizon network exclusively.
-Monthly cost is $12.99, making the two-year total about $462.

-Gabb Watch 3 GPS Smartwatch
+Gabb Watch 3 — at a glance

 Gabb Watch 3